December 15, 2023

 The Nature Investment Hub is born out of this need.
 We hold a vision where investment in nature grows and aligns with the value and benefits nature creates for communities, cultures and economies–today and for future generations.
 To get there, we have set a bold mission to drive a fivefold increase in investments in nature together with public, private, philanthropic, and Indigenous leaders.
 And in doing so collectively scale nature-positive activities across the country that support solutions for biodiversity and climate.
 Learn more by watching the recording of our launch event here.

 Courtney Kehoe is the Managing Director of the Nature Investment Hub and Paige Olmsted is their Conservation Finance Specialist.
-The Nature Investment Hub is a Solutions Space of The Natural Step Canada in partnership with the Smart Prosperity Institute, whose shared vision is a strong and inclusive economy that thrives within nature’s limits.
+The Nature Investment Hub is a Solutions Space of Generate Canada in partnership with the Smart Prosperity Institute, whose shared vision is a strong and inclusive economy that thrives within nature’s limits.
 Learn more about the Nature Investment Hub on their website.